ivan-hc/ArchImage/README.md

 - easy and immediate compilation;
 - AppRun script very minimal and easy to configure;
 - all programs for Arch Linux within AppImage's reach, therefore one of the most extensive software parks in the GNU/Linux panorama.

-### Disadvantages
-- hardware accelleration is provided by [Conty](https://github.com/Kron4ek/Conty), so the first start will install Nvidia drivers locally to allow the builtin Arch Linux container the use of hardware accelleration.
-This may take seconds or minutes, depending on how fast your internet connection is.
-The `curl` command must be present.

 ------------------------------------------------------------------------